I Call These “Brenda’s Italian Sausage Sandwiches.” They are an Awesome & Quick Recipe to use up Your Garden Tomatoes &

-In honor of the Innkeeper series, I’m working on a banana coffee scone recipe using a combination of banana and coffee, like Grandma’s Banana Coffee Cake.
+In honor of the Innkeeper series, I’m working on a banana coffee scone recipe using a combo of banana & coffee, like Grandma’s Banana Coffee Cake.
 In case you didn’t know, coffee is to vampires as stiff martinis are to humans!
-Well, at least in this series!
+At least in this series!
 Imagine all the vampires getting buzzed on Banana-Java?
 Java-Banana?
 Espresso Glazed Banana Scones.

-Back to these Italian sausage sandwiches… these are quick, easy and delicious!
-Mine are made with fresh tomatoes, but you could even use some spaghetti sauce instead!
+Back to these Italian sausage sandwiches… these are quick, easy, and delicious!
+My recipe is made with fresh tomatoes, but you could even use spaghetti sauce instead!
 They can be a hot mess to eat, but a delicious hot mess!

 Brenda’s Italian Sausage, Onion and Tomato Sandwiches

 - 4 Italian Sausages

 - 6 fresh tomatoes I used a bunch of small ones, add as many as you want!
 They will cook way down!
 Substitute with 2-3 cans of diced tomatoes, like these.